zacstewart/zacstewart.github.io/_posts/2012-04-14-http-options-method.md

 layout: post
 title: The HTTP OPTIONS method
 ---
-The OPTIONS method is a somewhat obscure part of the HTTP standard that I believe could be used today with little effort but could have a strong impact on the interconnectedness of the interwebs.
+The OPTIONS method is a somewhat obscure part of the HTTP standard that could be used today with a strong impact on the interconnectedness of the interwebs while requiring minimal effort.
 It's role is well defined in [RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html), yet no web services that I can find are taking advantage of it.

 ## What is the HTTP OPTIONS method?